-- (1) The Rules apply to the cargo handling appliances which are installed on the ships classed with the Society, and which are intended to be registered under the Society.
-[See Guidance] - (2) The relevant requirements in the Rules apply to the materials, equipment, installation and workmanship of the cargo handling appliances, unless otherwise specified in the Rules. - (3) Personnel lifting is to comply with the requirements of Annex 9-2 of the Guidance.
-(2017)
+- (1) These Rules apply to the cargo handling appliances that are subject to SOLAS regulation II-1/3-13, and which are installed on the ships classed with the Society or intended to be registered under the Society. - (2) The Rules apply to the cargo handling appliances which are installed on the ships classed with the Society or intended to be registered under the Society.
+However, the human-powered cargo handling appliance is not applicable to this Rules. - (3) The relevant requirements in the Rules apply to the materials, equipment, installation and workmanship of the cargo handling appliances, unless otherwise specified in the Rules. - (4) Personnel lifting appliances are to comply with the requirements of Annex 9-2 of the Guidance in addition to this Rules. - (5) Offshore cranes are to comply with the requirements of Annex 9-3 of the Guidance in addition to this Rules.